 Founder Mabel Lee recalls her small eyes being her biggest insecurity when she was younger, and loved the eye-opening effect false lashes had on her overall look.
 She knew she was on to something when Pat McGrath purchased 10 pairs of her mink lashes at a trade show years ago, and Velour was born.
 Now the beauty brand has expanded its range to include 100% vegan luxe lashes, Lash & Go eyeliner and more.

 “My Asian upbringing has taught me that if you want to succeed in life, you have to put in the work and the results are all dependent on you and nobody else,” Lee says.

 Vision Quest Butternut Babouche Shoes

-Slip on a pair of Vision Quest babouche shoes and believe me — you’ll never look back.
-The head-turning style comes in a range of wearable shades and fabrications, and resembles a traditional Moroccan slipper with the bouncy supportive rubber outsole of a comfy sneaker.
+Slip into a pair of Vision Quest babouche shoes and believe me—you’ll never look back.
+The head-turning style comes in a range of wearable shades and fabrics, and resembles a traditional Moroccan slipper with the bouncy supportive rubber outsole of a comfy sneaker.
 Each pair features the “Yes or No” eye logo on the footbed, a design element that founder Ce Ce Chin felt strongly about to remind the wearer to stay on the path of her vision, whatever that may be.

 Wavy Sleepaway SWELL Pillow